 Physical gold is tangible.
 You can hold it in your hand, put it under your pillow at night, or lock it securely in your safe.

-The financial crisis of 2008 reminded us that companies that have seemingly been around forever can vanish in a flash.
+The financial crisis of 2008 showed us that companies that have seemingly been around forever can vanish in a flash.
 Investment firms went out of business.
 The government had to bail out the automakers and the insurance industry.
 Tax dollars had to be lent out to private firms that were no longer soluble.

 Gold has never failed.
 In fact, from 2008 to 2012, gold nearly doubled in value.
 It has historically stood the test of time.